9 Hacks for Surviving the Holidays with Fibromyalgia You Need Now

 See, there is no right or wrong in this situation.
 There are educated and uneducated people when it comes to fibromyalgia.
 And since we have established that a family reunion is not the best place to get on your soapbox, then compromise is in order.

-Do not under any circumstance compromise your integrity, of course.
+Do not, under any circumstance, compromise your integrity.
 But be open to keeping the peace around the Holidays.
-You are bound to be met with judgment and talks behind your back types of situations.
+You are bound to be met with judgment and talk behind your back in different types of situations.

 It’s just the way it is.
 We can’t really change that.
 Look, idiots will be idiots.
 They can be idiot coworkers or idiot family members, but in all honesty, we all know a handful of idiots.